araborg/revisions-html-css-js/revision-exercise-25-4-24/final_revision/capstone_projects/pallindrome/instrudction.md

 3. You should have a div, span, or p element with an id of "result".

-4. When you click on the #check-btn element without entering a value into the #text-input element, an alert should appear with the text Please input a value.
+4. When you click on the #check-btn element without 0entering a value into the #text-input element, an alert should appear with the text Please input a value.